Wembley Park: Construction of new stadium

 By the 1990s, the 1923 stadium was becoming increasingly outdated.
 As Conservative MP Andrew Bingham later said in a House of Commons debate on football governance, "I remember going to the last game at the old Wembley stadium and thinking how old and archaic it looked compared with the new and modern grounds."

 The Stadium closed in October 2000 and was demolished in 2003.
-While Wembley was being rebuilt the FA cup finals were played at Cardiff’s Millennium Stadium.
+While Wembley was being rebuilt the FA cup finals were played at Cardiff's Millennium Stadium.

 A new Wembley stadium was designed by a consortium including engineering consultant Mott MacDonald and built by the Australian firm Multiplex.
 It cost £798 million.

 The new Stadium opened on 17 March 2007 with a Community Day for London Borough of Brent residents.

 English alternative rock band Muse became the first popular musicians to perform in the new Stadium, on 16 June 2007.
-This, their HAARP tour, was voted Wembley’s Greatest Event in 2011.
+This, their HAARP tour, was voted Wembley's Greatest Event in 2011.

-Narendra Modi visit, 2015

-On 13 November 2015, during a state visit to the United Kingdom, India's Prime Minister Narendra Modi addressed a rally at the new Wembley Stadium.
-60,000 people, mostly British Indians, attended.